SecuHari/SecuScanner/README.md

 # SecuScanner 🔍

+> ⚠️ **Disclaimer**: This tool is intended for educational and ethical cybersecurity purposes only.
+The developer (**SecuHari**) is not responsible for any misuse or illegal activity carried out using this tool.

 **SecuScanner** is a hacker-style CLI tool for scanning websites and identifying exposed API keys, tokens, and sensitive data.

 ## 🚀 Features